githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/xAjElEwO3E0.jpg"
     },
     {
-        "name": "Gnome, Alone",
-        "description": "Join Richard, Daryl, Shannon, Joey, and Vivian as we make a cutscene in which a gnome wakes up without his hat.
-We showcase a new story-telling extension currently in beta.", "youTubeId": "xkVOpFCkkf4",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/xkVOpFCkkf4.jpg"
-    },
-    {
         "name": "Mountain Climbing Game",
         "description": "Join Daryl, Shannon, and Vivian as we make a game based on Shannon's trip to the mountains!
 Press \"B\" to climb, and \"A\" to quickly regain stamina.
 But watch out for the bears and mosquitoes!", "youTubeId": "0gSj6P2LEHY",